maxwellalvord/Building-an-Api/README.md

 * _SQL Workbench_
 * _Entity Framework_
 * _Swagger_
 ---
 ## Description

-This is an API that's populated with seed data from real National Parks around the country.
+This is an API that's populated with seed data from real National Parks around the country(_Popularity has no logic_).
 Swagger UI is integrated into this project for easy api use.
 _Written in C#_

 ---
 ## Setup and Installation Requirements
 **This Setup assumes you have GitBash and MySQL Workbench pre-installed.
 If needed, please navigate to these links:
 https://git-scm.com/download/
 Download Git and follow the setup wizard.